View of Kandy in Sri Lanka_feature

 ✈️ To get into Sri Lanka by air you will fly into Bandaranaike International Airport (airport code: CMB).

 🛂 Most visitors will need to apply for a Sri Lanka e-visa (except for nationals of Singapore, Maldives and Seychelles) but can be done online.
 It usually takes 24-48 hours for the visa approval to come through via e-mail.
+Here is my step-by-step guide to using the new Sri Lanka electronic visa website.
+(Note that as of April 17th 2024 the old electronic travel authorization (“ETA”) website has been decommissioned as the government moved to a new e-visa website.)
 You can also get a Sri Lankan visa upon arrival at Bandaranaike International Airport.

 💱 The currency is the Sri Lankan Rupee (different from the Indian Rupee), and the official exchange rate currently varies from approximately 300-330 LKR: 1 USD/Euro or 200 LKR: 1 AUD.
 Exchange some money upon arrival or withdraw some from ATMs in major cities like Colombo and Galle.